Stensel8/DevOps-Security/README.md

 # DevOps Security
-This repository is intended for a school-demo application.
+Demo application.
+This is used for Kubernetes / Vulnerability explanation.